-(International Students Only)
+(Exchange Students Only)

 International students accepted for exchange at MICA are required to obtain a J-1 visa.
 To begin this process, students first submit financial documents to MICA in order to obtain a Form DS-2019 — a required part of the J-1 visa application process.

 Admitted exchange students will receive detailed information about the J-1 visa application process with their acceptance letter or DS-2019.

 After gathering the materials required for a J-1 visa interview, students can schedule an appointment for the interview at the U.S. embassy or consulate nearest their home.
 Students should consult with the website of the U.S. embassy or consulate that they plan to visit to ensure that they have all of the materials required for the J-1 visa interview (note that the items required may vary among locations).

 While in the U.S., international exchange students are subject to all J-1 regulations.

 Tuition and Fees - Refer to Your Home School Tuition Cost

 Tuition is waived in accordance with MICA's exchange agreements with partner institutions.
 As with all MICA undergraduate students, there are certain fees that exchange students will be responsible for pertaining to the use and access of MICA's campus and related facilities.
 These fees are as follows:

 The Student Life fee supports a wide variety of resources and programs that support student wellness and strengthen the co-curricular experience.
 This fee allows most campus events to be free for students, and the remainder